rkwitt/teaching/SS21/ML/PS/README.md

 ## News

+- Links to review the **Exercise sheet A** grading have been sent out
 - The PS will be held **fully online**
 - Our Google meet link for the **Q&A** sessions is [here](https://meet.google.com/zka-jpyj-hmg)
 - [Group membership spreadsheet](https://myfiles.sbg.ac.at/index.php/s/ZYxK73Qd44dQdtb)